- If you’re ready to start using cannabis for pain, Dr. June Chin can help.

 Many of us have ditched Big Pharma drugs in favor of more natural health and wellness treatments.
-One of the most common is using cannabis for pain—especially chronic pain.
-We’re finding that cannabis and CBD products can be as effective as prescription medications in treating chronic pain.
-But minus the side effects.
+One of the most common is using cannabis for pain, especially chronic pain.
+We’re finding that cannabis and CBD products can be as effective as prescription medications for treating chronic pain—but minus the side effects.
 Women, especially, have traded in their Advil for CBD tinctures, salves, and prerolls.
 With legalization spreading across the country, old taboos around cannabis are diminishing.
 More importantly, doctors can now incorporate cannabis into their arsenal of treatments.
 That’s Dr. June Chin’s specialty.
 We sat down with Dr. Chin to get the facts about how cannabis can alleviate chronic pain.
 Here’s what you need to know.

 You’re an expert in the prescription of cannabis for pain—how did you get into this speciality?

 As a teenager, I was diagnosed with ankylosing spondylitis (AS).
 AS is a progressive type of arthritis that affects the spine, pelvis, hips, and back.
 This disease causes extreme stiffness and nerve pain.
 I spent my younger years trying conventional treatments.
 That included epidurals, narcotics, muscle relaxants, acupuncture, and physical therapy.
 But the pain was unrelenting.
 By the time I got to medical school in San Francisco, I was having difficulty standing for long periods in the operating room.
 One of the attending physicians saw this and asked me about it.
 I told him I had AS.
 I explained that I couldn’t take the meds I needed for relief.
 They made me drowsy and foggy while doing rounds or attending a 4-hour hip-replacement surgery.